 - Some freezers have a "fast-freeze" function, to ensure the rapid freezing of freshly loaded food.
 Remember to turn it off after a few hours, or running costs will be higher and constant noise could be a problem.

 - A freezer should be -18°C or below.
 Slightly warmer (no higher than -15°C) can still be OK and it'll make ice cream more scoopable, but food quality and storage times are likely to be affected.
-Its best to keep your freezer properly cold and store ice cream in the warmest part: the bottom of an upright and the top of a chest.
+Its best to keep your freezer at the correct temperature and store ice cream in the warmest part: the bottom of an upright and the top of a chest.

 - Large temperature fluctuations can compromise food quality.
 One sign of this is if your ice cream develops crystals on the top - that means it's thawed a bit and refrozen.
 This will affect its texture and taste, and may well affect the quality of other foods too.

-- A freezer needs to be able to cope with extreme temperatures because they're often kept outside the house.
+- A freezer needs to be able to cope with extreme temperatures because they're often kept in a garage or shed.
 Freezers are designed to cope with ambient temperatures ranging from 10°C to 43°C. However, if your freezer is in a garage or shed, temperatures can easily get lower or higher than this, making it difficult to maintain the set internal temperature.
 It's best to use a thermometer to check, especially when the outside temperature changes significantly.

-- Ideally, you shouldn't load a freezer with food that's at room temperature; cool it first so it doesn't affect the food already in the freezer.
+- Ideally, you shouldn't load a freezer with food that's at room temperature; cool it first in the fridge so it doesn't partially defrost the food already in the freezer.

 Get full access to this report - Join now!